+44 (0) 121 582 0192 [email protected]

 Final thoughts

 That wraps it up for the final part of this series.
-You can read through part 1 and part 2 for understanding other aspects of PDPA 2010.
+You can read through part 1 and part 2 for understanding other aspects of the Malaysia PDPA 2010.

-Hopefully, this series has proven useful to help you understand what PDPA in Malaysia is and what you can and cannot do as a data user or a data subject.
+Hopefully, this series has proven useful to help you understand what the Malaysia PDPA is and what you can and cannot do as a data user or a data subject.

 Formiti deliver Global data privacy services and projects across a wide portfolio of industries contact us to discuss your next data privacy requirements